Listen To Your Gut; why gut health is so important

 100 thousand billion bacteria live in our intestinal tubes, this is 100X more bacteria in our gut, than cells in our entire body.
 Intestinal bacteria helps us determine what is and isn't acceptable in our body, which keeps our immune system functioning properly and keeping us healthy.
 Probiotics are supplements that contain live microorganisms which improve the microflora/good bacteria in our guts.
 They can be found in supplements, as well as in certain foods such as yogurt, kombucha, kimchi, sourdough, miso, sauerkraut, tempeh, and more.

 A study was done in Europe where scientists took brain scans of two different groups of women as they were showing these women various photos of people with very angry and threatening facial expressions.
 One group had been eating yogurt with probiotics the past few weeks, and the other had been eating yogurt without.
 In the brain scans of the women who had been eating probiotics, the stress centers showed up on the scan as extremely less active, proving that feeding the good bacteria in our guts with probiotics helps with our mental well being.

-My favorite probiotic I have used thus far is by Kaya Biotics, you can find their instagram @kayabiotics.
-They are vegan and gluten free and have a variety of strains and over 12 billion CFU per capsule.
-Because probiotics are alive most probiotics are meant to be stored in your refrigerator, however the light from the refrigerator can kill them, but kaya probiotics places them in a UV resistant capsule and a super heavy duty blacked out container to avoid light getting to them!
+My favorite probiotic I have used thus far are Organifi Balance, you can find them at organifishop.com.
+They are vegan, gluten free, soy free, and dairy free and have a variety of strains and over 20 billion CFU.
+Because probiotics are alive most probiotics are meant to be stored in your refrigerator, however the light from the refrigerator can kill them, but Organifis packaging protects against that.
+My discount code:TOTS will save you 15% at Checkout.